Why do we teach Maths?

 Key Stage 4

-All students follow the reformed AQA Linear GCSE (9–1) in Mathematics (8300) course.
+Year 11 students follow the reformed AQA Linear GCSE (9-1) Mathematics (8300).
+Year 9 and Year 10 students are following the Edexcel GCSE (9-1) in Mathematics (1MA1).
 There are six content domains covered within the specification: number; algebra; ratio, proportion and rates of change; geometry and measures; probability; and statistics.

 There are two overlapping tiers of entry, with students being entered for the most appropriate tier.
 Although students generally follow the same tier that they begin in Year 9, movement between tiers is possible and the final level of entry will be decided at the time of entry for GCSE.